- A photograph of the vaccination record for the core vaccinations (Leptospirosis, Distemper, Hepatitis and Parvovirus).

 Meet & greet

-We arrange a phone call or a short meeting via video link, to learn more about your dog and to answer any questions you might have.
+We arrange a phone call or a short meeting via video link, to learn more about your dogs and to answer any questions you might have.

-After our initial online “meet and greet”, we would arrange a short session (1-4 hours) to meet you in a suitable location, develop a bond with the dog and make sure it’s comfortable with us and the environment:
+After our initial online “meet and greet”, we would arrange a short session (up to 2 hours) to meet you in a suitable location, develop a bond with your dogs and make sure they are comfortable with us and the environment:

 - For walks, pet visiting and pet-sitting, it would be at your place, followed by a short walk nearby, if walks are required.